la2050/archive/_projects/2015/bringing-sewing-crochet-and-knitting-back-to-schools-and-communities.md

   complex stich patterns.
 Yes4arts meets the student where he/she is at- and builds their skill & confidence from there.
 'Please identify any partners or collaborators who will work with you on this project.
 How much of the $100,000 grant award will each partner receive?': Not applicable
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': |- Annual expenses:
-   2 Vans $60,000
-   Car Insurance $3,000
-   Start up costs (sewing machines etc.) $1,800 Materials (yarns, hooks) $12,000
-   Gas $2,400
-   Vehicle Maintenance $2,000
-   Rent $14,400
-   President pay $20/hr - 20hr/wk= $1600/mo= $19,200/yr
-   Secretary pay $10/hr - 20hr/wk = $800/mo = $9600/yr
-   Events $4,000
-   Additional costs $2,400
-   TOTAL $130,800

-   *To cover the overage in cost, we plan to have fundraisers (i.e. fashion shows) and marketing events to raise funds and more awareness of Yes4arts in the community and schools.
-Also, buying a second van is commensurate to number of volunteers and visits to school and centers.
-With regards to the rent, Yes4arts will have a center where students in the schools/centers can attend further art classes.
-Thus if the schools allow for a limited timeframe of art classes, then there is a central location for art classes.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- Grant $100,000

-   Van $30,000
-   Car Insurance $1,500
-   Start up costs $1,800
-   Materials $12,000
-   Gas $1200
-   Vehicle Maintenance $1,000
-   Rent $14,400
-   President pay $19,200
-   Secretary pay $9,600
-   Events $4,000
-   Additional costs $2,400
-   TOTAL $97,100

-   **Unused funds from grant will be used towards materials (yarns, hooks).
 How do you plan to scale the success of your proposal?: >- We plan to scale the success of our proposal a number of ways.
 First, the scale involves measuring the number of students who have attended classes and